'Trusting myself': Leylah Fernandez, 19, reaches US Open SF

 Fernandez gestured as if to say, “Sorry about that,” while Svitolina put a hand to her mouth in dismay.

-“A little bit lucky,” Fernandez said at her news conference.
+“A little bit lucky,” Fernandez said later.
 “But I’ll take all the luck I can get.”

 Svitolina’s backhand contributed to her undoing late, and when a return from that side landed long, it was over.
 Fernandez dropped to her knees at the baseline and covered her face; Svitolina walked around the net to come over for a hug.

-Next on this magical ride for Fernandez will come yet another test against a player who is ranked higher and has more experience success on the sport’s biggest stages.
-On Thursday, she will play No. 2 Aryna Sabalenka, a Wimbledon semifinalist in July, who defeated French Open champion Barbora Krejcikova 6-1, 6-4.
+Next on this magical ride for Fernandez will come yet another test against a player who is ranked higher and has more experience on the sport’s biggest stages.
+On Thursday, she will play No. 2 Aryna Sabalenka, a Wimbledon semifinalist in July, who defeated French Open champion Barbora Krejcikova 6-1, 6-4 at night.

+Waiting for her night match, Sabalenka said she practiced during Fernandez vs. Svitolina, “and we didn’t really need to watch the score because we heard the crowd really yelling.”

-Krejcikova was the only woman in the round of eight at the U.S. Open with a Grand Slam title.
+Krejcikova was the only woman remaining in the field who already has a Grand Slam title.

-Sabalenka and Krejcikova’s night match was to be followed by the men’s quarterfinal between another young Canadian, 21-year-old Felix Auger-Aliassime, and 18-year-old Carlos Alcaraz of Spain.
-The winner of that will face No. 2 seed Daniil Medvedev in the semifinals.

-Medvedev, a 25-year-old from Russia, earned a spot in the final four at Flushing Meadows for the third consecutive year by stopping the surprising run of Dutch qualifier Botic van de Zandschulp 6-3, 6-0, 4-6, 7-5.
+But she said her play was affected against Sabalenka by “not really being in a perfect shape” after dealing with cramps and dizziness in her fourth-round win Sunday over two-time major champ Garbiñe Muguruza.
+Krejcikova took a medical timeout late in the match, then took her time between points down the stretch, and Muguruza told her that behavior was “so unprofessional.”

+Asked about that Tuesday, Krejcikova said: “I got really humiliated by a Grand Slam champion, which I’ve never seen.”

 As in the women’s draw, only one man in the quarterfinals already owns a major trophy: Novak Djokovic, who not only is seeking a record-breaking 21st but also trying to become the first man since Rod Laver in 1969 to win a calendar-year Grand Slam.